andeepittman/digitaldronecollective/index.md

 ### What we built

-We built a progressive web application to guide users through conducting a site survey.
-Our long-term vision is a tool that guides users through all the steps necessary to comply with drone regulations (Canadian Aviation Regulations Part IX), including those not part of the site survey.
+We built a progressive web application to teach users how to conduct a site survey.
+We followed Canada.ca "look and feel" standards so that the application could be hosted on Transport Canada's website.
+We built the tool with room to grow and expand through containerization and using other modern technologies.

 The app was built with the following:
 * React.js - frontend